ARMmbed/mbed-os-example-tls/tls-client/README.md

-# HTTPS File Download Example for TLS Client on mbed OS
+# HTTPS File Download Example for TLS Client on Mbed OS

 This application downloads a file from an HTTPS server (os.mbed.com) and looks for a specific string in that file.